Code of Honor (Star Trek: The Next Generation): Reception

 Zack Handlen reviewed the episode for The A.V.
 Club in April 2010.
 He said that the aliens in the episode were "one note", and overall "Code of Honor" did not generate any emotional investment.
 He gave the episode a score of C−, summing it up by saying, "I'm not sure I'd believe a great show could come out of TNG after watching 'Code', but I could at least say it had promise without sounding like a complete tool."
 Keith DeCandido watched "Code of Honor" for Tor.com in May 2011.
 He thought the episode was riddled with clichés, and says that the episode only seems racist because of the casting even though the script did not call for it.
 "If the Ligonians had been played by white people, none of the dialogue would change, and nobody would call it racist", he said and gave it a score of two out of ten.
 Michelle Erica Green of TrekNation thought the episode was very slowly paced, and that the fight scene at the end was "clunky and awkward", suggesting that this had something to do with the opposition of the cast and crew to the episode overall.
 However, she did note a redeeming quality of the episode, citing the scene in which Geordi La Forge tries to explain humor to Data.

-Jamahl Epsicokhan on his website Jammer's Reviews, gave the episode half a star out of four, describing it as "absolutely terrible".
+Jamahl Epsicokhan on his website Jammer's Reviews gave the episode half a star out of four, describing it as "absolutely terrible".
 He thought that it represented a story closer to that of The Original Series saying, "It employs every cliche in the TOS rulebook, including goofy alien customs, a hand-to-hand fight to the death, clever captain trickery, and silly gender roles played stupidly.
 The fight to the death is particularly inept; stunt sequences have rarely looked so cheesy.
 One of Trek's worst episodes."

 In 2016, fans at the 50th anniversary Star Trek convention voted "Code of Honor" as the 2nd worst episode of any Star Trek series, behind only Star Trek: Enterprise series finale "These Are the Voyages...".

-In 2017, Screen Rant ranked "Code of Honor" the second worst episode of the Star Trek franchise.
+In 2017, Screen Rant ranked "Code of Honor" the second worst episode of the Star Trek franchise behind Star Trek: Enterprise's "These Are the Voyages..."